pmvester/node-red-code-engine/CF.md

 ![i032.png](/images/i032.png)

-Wait until to enter its "Active" state.
+Wait until the certificate is in its "Active" state.

 ![i033.png](/images/i033.png)

-You new route for the Code Engine is now active!
+Your new route for the Code Engine is now active!
 Congratulations!

 ![i034.png](/images/i034.png)